adamgawn/adamgawn.github.io/README.md

 # Adam Gawn - Aspiring Patent and Trade Mark Attorney

 👋 Hi there!
-I'm Adam Gawn, a highly motivated individual with a strong academic background and a passion for intellectual property (IP) law.
+I'm a highly motivated individual with a strong academic background and a passion for intellectual property (IP) law.
 I am currently seeking a **Technical Assistant** position to leverage my technical expertise, analytical skills, and enthusiasm for innovation.

 ## 🎓 Education
 - **Master's Degree ongoing in IP** - University of Technology Sydney, Completion end 2025